rsacksteder/CS383Project/README.md

 And open html/index.html in firefox to see the output!

+<br/><br/>
-Built by the Vikings: Gresham, Ryan, and Serendel
+Lovingly built by the Vikings: Gresham, Ryan, and Serendel